 From lead generation to product demos, webinars can serve a lot of functions.
 Before you start creating, decide what you want your webinar to be.
 Ask yourself where your audience is in the buying cycle.
 If they’re top of funnel, your webinar should focus on thought leadership and lead generation.
 For a mid-funnel audience, think positioning and influencing.
 The bottom of funnel is all about demonstrating and closing.

-Now that you’ve set your goals, it’s time to focus on audience personas, so you can really tailor your content to resonate with the right people.
-Think about who you’re trying to reach with your webinar.
+Now that you’ve set your goals, it’s time to focus on audience personas and tailor your content to resonate with the right people.
+Think about who you’re trying to reach.
 Is your target audience a prospect, a customer or a partner?
 Are they executives or practitioners?
 Do you want to target specific industries?
 Write it all down, along with any other key demographics.
 Once you know who you’re creating your webinar for, you’ll have a better picture of what your content should be.

-Now the fun part begins because it’s time to brainstorm webinar topics and content ideas!
+Now the fun part begins: brainstorming topics and content ideas!
 Then, review existing content and see what already performs well.
 Start by focusing on your audience’s pain points and business challenges.
 Then, review the performance of your existing content to see what’s already performing well.
 Look at industry trends, hot topics, the latest innovations and new regulations.
 Get insights directly from your audiences by conducting pre- and post-webinar surveys, live chats, webinar Q&A and social listening.

 Brainstorming works better with multiple brains.
 The size of your team will vary depending on the scale of your webinar, but at the very least, you’ll want to assign three key roles: a producer to make sure the technical components run smoothly, a promoter to spread the word through all relevant channels and a presenter to build the presentation deck and deliver the webinar.